-– I’ve always loved trying new things and creating.
-I’ve been on six continents and am always planning my next adventure to somewhere new and exciting.
+I’ve always loved trying new things and creating.
+I’ve been on six continents and am always planning my next adventure.
 My family and friends are usually keen to try my eclectic recipes.
-One of my newer hobbies is gardening; I’m trying my hand at growing exotic fruit trees and flowers.
+One of my hobbies is gardening: I’m trying my hand at growing exotic fruit trees and flowers.
 It’s relaxing and so far, so good.

 In my professional life, I’ve also been entrepreneurial.
 I worked at a boutique investment bank prior to joining McKinsey.
 There, I led the quantitative strategy and analytics team, building it from a single person (me) to a large team.
 It was a fast-paced environment; I worked with incredibly talented individuals and I learned a ton.

-About 18 months ago, a recruiter from McKinsey approached me about an exciting role in one of our Solutions.
-It involved using cutting–edge technology and machine learning to deliver substantial client impact.
 The opportunity was too compelling to resist.
-What followed was a rigorous interview process that ensured I was the right fit for the firm and that the firm was the right fit for me.
+What followed was a rigorous interview process that ensured I was the right fit for the firm, and the firm was the right fit for me.